m5c/OneTimePadLib/README.md

 ## Usage

-This section explains how to access to library porvisioned functionality for the purpose of a secure communication.
-Further code examles are in the [ConversationTest](https://m5c.github.io/OneTimePadLib) class.
+This section explains how to access to library provisioned functionality for the purpose of a secure communication.
+Further code examples are in the [ConversationTest](src/test/java/eu/kartoffelquadrat/otplib/ConversationTest.java) class.

 ### Pad creation

 Before any form of communication, one of the participating parties must create a new ```OneTimePad``` instance.
 This can be done conveniently, using the corresponding ```OneTimePadGenerator``` factory class.
 Note that all parties must be known at the moment of pad creation.
-A party is defined by a string of format ```[usernmae]@[machinename]```.
+A party is defined by a string of format ```[username]@[machinename]```.

 Sample code: